Custodian helmet: Production

+Pop culture

+A cultural icon, the custodian helmet has featured in films, TV series and other media involving British police.
+Often playing minor characters, in the UK they have appeared in kids shows such as Thomas the Tank Engine & Friends and Fireman Sam, television comedy shows such as The Benny Hill Show, The Young Ones and Monty Python's Flying Circus (the latter including "The Funniest Joke in the World" sketch), and critically acclaimed films including The Ladykillers (1955), Hot Fuzz (2007) and Paddington (2014).
+Appearing as minor characters in international media (such as Mary Poppins (1964) and Sherlock Holmes (2009)), constables on foot patrol wearing their custodian helmet have also appeared in the background of shots to indicate a traditional British setting (much like other features unique to a British street such as the red telephone box, the red double-decker bus or a black taxi which have been used as an establishing shot for London).
+Dressed as a constable when introducing Queen on stage at Live Aid in 1985, comedian Mel Smith undoes the chin strap before removing his helmet and shouting into the mic, "her majesty, Queen!"

 Use in the Commonwealth

 Helmets closely following the British model were widely worn by the police forces of Canada, Australia and New Zealand from the late nineteenth century on.
 These were eventually discarded as being inconvenient to wear when in vehicles or providing insufficient protection from the sun when on foot patrol.
 The "bobby helmet" was replaced by a pith helmet for police in Victoria, Australia from 1947, as well by a cap.

-The New Zealand Police retained a white version of the custodian helmet until the 1990s.
-The same helmet was used by the Samoa police, who still make limited use of it.
+The New Zealand Police retained a white version of the custodian helmet until 1995, when it was replaced by Forage caps and more recently baseball caps.
+The white helmet was also used by the Samoa Police, who still make limited use of it.
 The Toronto Police Service discontinued regular use of the helmet in 1945 in favour of a forage cap but retains the white helmet for use by the Toronto Police Chief's Ceremonial Unit.
 The Royal Newfoundland Constabulary currently uses the helmet for some officers (usually senior) and for special events.

 As well as in the UK, other forces currently using the custodian helmet include the States of Jersey Police, States of Guernsey Police Service, Isle of Man Constabulary, Royal Gibraltar Police, and Bermuda Police.
 The term "custodian" originated as a specific make of helmet used in Britain in the late-twentieth century.
 Because of this, "custodian" was never an official or unofficial name for similar helmets worn in other parts of the Commonwealth.